-A carefully constructed and sequenced curriculum delivered by a team of highly skilled adults who keep themselves informed and updated with the latest research and evidence, enable all children to access learning appropriate for them.
+A carefully constructed progressive and sequential curriculum delivered by a team of highly skilled adults who keep themselves informed and updated with the latest research and evidence, enable all children to access learning appropriate for them.
 Sometimes, there are circumstances when children may need additional, more targeted and/or specialist support to overcome barriers to learning.
-These barriers may be around one or more areas of need:
+These barriers may be around one or more broad areas of need: